2001: A Space Odyssey (soundtrack): Album release

 The initial MGM soundtrack album release contained none of the material from the altered and uncredited rendition of "Aventures", used a different recording of "Also Sprach Zarathustra" than that heard in the film, and a longer excerpt of "Lux Aeterna" than that in the film.
-The soundtrack was a commercial success, reaching the 24th spot at the Billboard 200, and receiving a RIAA certification of Gold for an excess of 500,000 copies.
+The soundtrack was a commercial success, reaching the 24th spot on the Billboard 200, peaking at number 2 on the Billboard Best Selling Classical LP's, and peaking at number 3 on the UK Albums Chart.
+It also received a RIAA certification of Gold for an excess of 500,000 copies.

 In 1996, Turner Entertainment/Rhino Records released a new soundtrack on CD which included the material from "Aventures" and restored the version of "Zarathustra" used in the film, and used the shorter version of "Lux Aeterna" from the film.
 As additional "bonus tracks" at the end, this CD includes the versions of "Zarathustra" and "Lux Aeterna" on the old MGM soundtrack, an unaltered performance of "Aventures", and a nine-minute compilation of all of Hal's dialogue from the film.